areenberg/RelSys/README.md

 ## Input parameters

-RelSys has five types of input parameters for the model:
+RelSys uses five types of input parameters:

-* An arrival rate vector.
-Each element corresponds to a customer type.
+* An arrival rate vector, where each element corresponds to a customer type.
-* A service time vector.
-Each element corresponds to a customer type.
+* A service time vector, where each element corresponds to a customer type.
 * A relocation probability matrix.
 Rows correspond to customer types and columns to queues.
 * A capacity vector.
 Each element corresponds to a queue.
 * A preferrence vector.
 Each element indicates the preferred queue of each customer type.